Beboxed/Beboxed.github.io/ccc_resources.md

 ### For more crosswords and practice...

-Here is a list of other cryptic crosswords publications, sorted by difficulty and focused towards beginners that I personally enjoy:
+Here is a list of other cryptic crosswords publications, sorted by difficulty that I personally enjoy and would recommend for other beginners.
+Please bear in mind that when starting out, even the easiest publications are expected to be challenging, so do not be disheartened!

 **New Yorker** easy free daily